mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 1. ... demand the characters dump their cargo into space, or face immediate destruction.
-2. ... intend to board and capture the characters’ vessel.
+2. ... intend to board and capture the characters' vessel.
 3. ... are actually illegal privateers in the employ of a noble from a neighboring world, preying on shipping.
-4. ... have no idea what they’re doing, but are desperate enough to be dangerous.
+4. ... have no idea what they're doing, but are desperate enough to be dangerous.
-5. ... have an agent on board the characters’ ship, as a stowaway or passenger.
+5. ... have an agent on board the characters' ship, as a stowaway or passenger.
-6. ... want something the characters are carrying – possibly something they don’t even know is onboard.
+6. ... want something the characters are carrying – possibly something they don't even know is onboard.

 SERPENT